espocrm/documentation/docs/administration/bpm-events.md

 ![Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-1.png)

-Can be used as an entry point of a sub-process.
+Can be also used as an entry point of a sub-process.

 ![Start Event in sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-2.png)